ZeyuanLi16/CSYE6225-CloudComputing/README.md

 |	Professor/	|	1	|	1	|	1	|	0	|
 |	Professor/{professorid}	|	1	|	0	|	0	|	1	|
 |	Professor/{professorid}/course	|	1	|	0	|	0	|	0	|

+* For now, you have to manually add/cancel course subscription to students using : Student/{studentid}/course/{courseid}